Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russia's statistics agency Rosstat said this week that according to preliminary estimates, the country's growth in the third quarter was 5.5% compared to the same period last year, with many economic activities showing acceleration, from retail, manufacturing, construction to agriculture .

 This is the second consecutive quarter of growth in Russia's GDP.
-The country's GDP grew by 4.9% in the second quarter compared to the same period last year.
+The country's GDP increased by 4.9% in the second quarter compared to the same period last year.
 It was the first time in a year that the Russian economy grew.

 Pedestrians cross the street in Saint Petersburg (Russia).
 Photo: Reuters